Search the Health Library

-Some people, whether due to family history or factors such as abnormal biopsy reports, may be at an increased risk of developing breast or ovarian cancer.
+Some people, whether due to family history or factors such as abnomal biopsy reports, may be at an increased risk of developing breast or varian cancer.
 Here are several risk factors to consider.
 (Please note: These risk factors are only guidelines.
-Your individual risk may depend on other factors.)
+Your individual risk may depend on other factors.

 - Personal or family history of breast cancer diagnosed before age 50